Interstellar-code/taskheroai/API_DOCUMENTATION.md

 ## Overview

-The TaskHero AI HTTP API provides RESTful endpoints for managing tasks, accessing kanban board data, and integrating with external tools.
+The TaskHero AI HTTP API provides RESTful endpoints for managing tasks, accessing kanban board data, code analysis, and integrating with external tools.
 The API is built using Starlette and supports CORS for web applications.

+**Key Features:**
+- 📊 Task management and kanban board operations
+- 🤖 AI-powered code analysis and chat
+- 📁 Project indexing and file management
+- 🔗 MCP (Model Context Protocol) integration
+- 🌐 RESTful design with JSON responses

 ## Base URL